Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     * Year: 09 Mar `2015`
     * Authors: Alexander G. Schwing, Raquel Urtasun
     * Abstract: Convolutional neural networks with many layers have recently been shown to achieve excellent results on many high-level tasks such as image classification, object detection and more recently also semantic segmentation.
 Particularly for semantic segmentation, a two-stage procedure is often employed.
 Hereby, convolutional networks are trained to provide good local pixel-wise features for the second step being traditionally a more global graphical model.
 In this work we unify this two-stage process into a single joint training algorithm.
 We demonstrate our method on the semantic image segmentation task and show encouraging results on the challenging PASCAL VOC 2012 dataset.
+    * Comments:
+        * > (2015, ParseNet) Schwing & Urtasun (2015) propagates the marginals computed from the structured loss to update the network parameters.
 * [[Efficient piecewise training of deep structured models for semantic segmentation](https://arxiv.org/abs/1504.01013)] [[pdf](https://arxiv.org/pdf/1504.01013.pdf)] [[vanity](https://www.arxiv-vanity.com/papers/1504.01013/)]